January 28, 2021

 - Visits, new patients, production/visit and margin/visit.

 From this data and analysis, we can find opportunities for improvement in:

 Ultimately, dental practice performance reviews and audits are important because they help the doctor understand their practice better and help them become a stronger leader.
 Strong financial performance leads to improved annual income and a higher selling price when it comes time to consider transitioning the practice.

 A recent survey done by Deloitte, a multinational professional services network, highlights that business audits help improve business performance.
 (1)

 Upon graduation, new dentists looking for employment in the private sector will encounter a situation with which they are not very well familiar or informed about: They will be asked to sign a contract.

 Many new doctors entering the field of dentistry believe a contract may not be necessary or that it only serves to protect the employer.
 Nothing could be further from the truth.
-A contract can and should protect the employee as well as the employer.
+A contract can and should protect the employee, as well as the employer.
 A signed agreement should be in place prior to any commencement of employment.
-In fact, we at Professional Transition Strategies insist that every physician and doctor should have a signed contract/agreement in place before starting a position.
-Without one, he or she may have no legal recourse if something goes awry.
+In fact, at PTS, we insist every physician and doctor should have a signed contract/agreement in place before starting a position.
+Without one, they may have no legal recourse if something goes awry.

-Professional Transition Strategies representatives have the expertise to prepare and execute contracts that will empower both sides and allow a win/win situation to occur.
-Also, with our Exclusive Partner Program, our associated attorneys are able to untangle even the most difficult contract issues to make a situation that will be acceptable to all parties.
+PTS representatives have the expertise to prepare and execute contracts that will empower both sides and allow a win/win situation to occur.
+Contact us for more information.